 One of the most outstanding tasks that Solomon did was the building of the first temple of the Lord in Jerusalem (1 kings 6; 2 Chronicles 3) in the fourth year of his reign.
 When Solomon finished its building (2 Chronicles 7), he offered a payer of dedication to the Lord and the Lord blessed the temple (1 Kings 8:22-61).

 The wisdom of Solomon was not just displayed in administering justice to his people but also in managing the financial affairs of his country.
-The king made silver to be in Jerusalem as stones, and cedars made he to be as the sycamore trees for abundance (1 Kings 10:27).
-Solomon also built a fleet of ships and collected great amounts of gold from Ophir with the help of Hiram, king of Tyre (1 Kings 9:26-28; 10:11, 22).
+The king made silver to be in Jerusalem as stones, and cedars he made to be as the sycamore trees for abundance (1 Kings 10:27).
+He also built a fleet of ships and collected great amounts of gold from Ophir (1 Kings 9:26-28; 10:11, 22).

-His sins included idolatry, marrying foreign women and, ultimately, turning away from the Lord.
-At the end of his life, he realized that being apart from God is meaningless and void (Ecclesiastes 1:2).
-He saw that wealth, fame and pleasure failed to grant real joy.
+Solomon’s sins included idolatry, marrying foreign women and, ultimately, turning away from the Lord.
+But at the end of his life, he realized that being apart from God is meaningless and void (Ecclesiastes 1:2).
+He saw that wealth, fame and pleasure failed to grant him real joy.
 So, at the end of his life, he repented and summed his experience with the words “here is the conclusion of the matter: fear God and keep his commandments, for this is the duty of all mankind” (Ecclesiastes12:13).

 Solomon died at around 80 years of age.
 Upon his death, his son, Rehoboam, succeeded him.
 But the ten of the Tribes of Israel refused to accept Rehoboam as king, dividing the United kingdom into the northern Kingdom of Israel under Jeroboam, while Rehoboam continued to rule over the much smaller southern Kingdom of Judah.
 And the two kingdoms were never again united.